open-policy-agent/opa/docs/content/rest-api.md

 Explanations are requested by setting the `explain` query parameter to one of the following values:

+- **off** - do not return any trace.
 - **full** - returns a full query trace containing every step in the query evaluation process.
+- **debug** - returns a full query trace including debug info.
+- **notes** - returns only note events and their context.
+- **fails** - returns only fail events and their context.

 By default, explanations are represented in a machine-friendly format.
 Set the `pretty` parameter to request a human-friendly format for debugging purposes.

 ### Trace Events

-When the `explain` query parameter is set to **full** , the response contains an array of Trace Event objects.
+When the `explain` query parameter is set to anything except `off`, the response contains an array of Trace Event objects.

 Trace Event objects contain the following fields: